-The PFC 1102 differs from the PFC 1101 as follows: In addition to the oil separators, pressure switch arrangement, and pressure fault PCB introduced on the PFC 1101, the PFC 1102 has a moisture indicator.
+The PFC 1102 differs from the PFC 1101 as follows: In addition to the oil separators, pressure switch arrangement, and pressure fault PCB introduced on the PFC 1101, the PFC 1102 had a moisture indicator for manufacture dates through 2004.
 (See Figure 6-1.)
 Additionally, units manufactured after September of 2002, have a buffer unloader feature.
 (See Figure 6-2.)
 The PFC 1102 uses an HCFC-Free refrigerant blend.
 The Process and Instrumentation Diagram (P&ID) and Electrical Schematics for the PFC 1102 are available in document 825119-00.